ji-ngg/CPT-Term-3-2025/README.md

 ## Credits:
 - Tested by my friends (shoutout Rita, Jackie, Isabella, Alice ‼️)
 - Thanks to Anne and Emily for their help and feedback 🔥
-- Made with assistance from ChatGPT and ClaudeAI
+- Made with assistance from ChatGPT and ClaudeAI (helped me with fixing errors where I was unable to find where it was eg. the `main.py` and `style.css` as well as formatting the code so it was more readable)
 - Colour palettes from Coolers, images from online